cloudfoundry-community/terraform-aws-bosh/README.md

 -	[terraform-aws-vpc](https://github.com/cloudfoundry-community/terraform-aws-vpc) repo creates the base VPC infrastructure, including a bastion subnet, the`microbosh` subnet, a NAT server, various route tables, and the VPC itself

-This repository then creates a bastian VM and uses it to bootstrap a Micro BOSH (using the [bosh-bootstrap](https://github.com/cloudfoundry-community/bosh-bootstrap) project) into one of the private subnets.
+This repository then creates a bastion VM and uses it to bootstrap a Micro BOSH (using the [bosh-bootstrap](https://github.com/cloudfoundry-community/bosh-bootstrap) project) into one of the private subnets.

-To access the BOSH, first SSH into the bastian VM.
+To access the BOSH, first SSH into the bastion VM.

 Deploy
 ------